tejas-95/property-listing/README.md

     4. Also used some of the aggregate functions like sum, average , count along with case when statement and windows function to analysis the data.

-    5. Took help of CTEs for writing the some of the complex queries for bucketing.
+    5. Took help of CASE function for writing  queries for bucketing.

     6. Exported all the tables from SQL to excel and created required pivot tables to gain some insights.